Diplomats press on in Vienna for final Iran nuclear deal

 Western diplomats in New York said U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif were expected to meet next week on the sidelines of the five-year review conference on the nuclear Non-Proliferation Treaty.

-One diplomat said the bilateral meeting at U.N. headquarters would focus on making progress toward a final nuclear agreement between Tehran and six world powers, though other issues could arise.
+One diplomat said the bilateral meeting at U.N. headquarters would focus on making progress towards a final nuclear agreement between Tehran and six world powers, though other issues could arise.

 U.N. officials said Kerry and Zarif are expected to address the conference on Monday, the opening day of the month-long session.
 So far, the diplomats said, there are no plans for a full meeting of Iran and the six powers in New York during the April 27 to May 22 conference, though that could change.